theserverlessway/awsinfo/scripts/commands/ec2/index.md

-# `awsinfo ec2 [substring]`
+# `awsinfo ec2 [substrings]+`

 List all EC2 instances with their most important data.

-If `substring` is given it will only print instances where `substring` is part of the Tag `Name` or in the InstanceId, making it easy to limit the instances shown without having to enter the full Name or InstanceId.
+If `substrings` is given it will only print instances where all `substrings` are part of the Tag `Name` or the InstanceId.
+This makes it easy to limit the instances shown without having to enter the full Name or InstanceId.